 - Strategize: When you’re asking staff to do something difficult or something they object to, connect the request to the achievement of company end results.
 While respecting their position, do not compromise when it’s important or fundamental.

-- Be fair: Settle staff disputes fairly.
+- Be fair: Settle staff disputes fairly and immediately.
 Don’t favor one person over another (try hard to put your personal preferences asside); stick to facts; and consider both company and employee needs consistently.
-You can’t be good friends with those you supervise but you can win their respect through consistent fairness.
+You can’t be best friends with those you supervise but you can win their respect through consistent fairness.

 - Praise: Always extend credit to those who have contributed to positive results and make sure others know what they contributed.
 Be specific in what you like about their positive results.

 - Extend leeway: Offer staff increasing opportunities to take reasonable risks as they do well.
 When there is a misstep, don’t be over-critical or over react.
 Help them to understand that you need to increase supervision for a while until confidence is restored.
 They will be anxious to win your trust and demonstrate competence.